mud2009/LocalBusinessAPI.Solution/README.md

 ### Swagger Documentation

-Launch the project using `dotnet run` and navigate to `http://localhost:5000/swagger` in your browser to view Swagger documentation for this API.
+Launch the project using `dotnet run --project LocalBusinessAPI/` and navigate to `http://localhost:5000/swagger` in your browser to view Swagger documentation for this API.

 ### Note on versioning